“Ugh, I’m so depressed.”

 Therefore, by becoming even a little educated about depression, it becomes easier to recognize some of the symptoms and may help you give that person some grace, an extra smile or hug, or may open the door for you to have an honest conversation about steps they may need to take to get help and ultimately feel better.

-Without further ado, here are 8 signs that your friend, coworker, or family member may be suffering from depression:
+Here are 8 signs from a St. Louis, Mo Therapist that your friend, coworker, or family member may be suffering from depression:

 These of course are not all the signs or symptoms of depression.
 But they are things you can notice.
 A few more notes about these symptoms: